Tougaloo College: Establishment

 In its initial institutional form, Tougaloo University was not a university but provided basic education for black students born under slavery.
 Another goal was to train African-American students for service as teachers.
-At the end of 1871, the school included 94 "elementary students", 47 that were part of the "normal school", and one categorized as "academic" (college preparaatory)—a total student body of 142.
+At the end of 1871, the school included 94 "elementary students", 47 that were part of the "normal school", and one categorized as "academic" (college preparatory)—a total student body of 142.
 At this time the school found itself in dire need of expanded facilities and operational funds; an appeal was made by three leaders of Tougaloo University to the Mississippi Superintendent of Public Education for a state role in the institution.
 Legislation followed authorizing the establishment of a State Normal School on the grounds of Tougaloo and providing a total of $4,000 for two years to help provide teachers' salaries, student aid, and for the purchase of desks.

 As part of the establishment of the Normal School at Tougaloo, each county in the state was provided with two free scholarships, and every student declaring an intention to teach in Mississippi's common schools was to be allotted a stipend of 50 cents per week out of the state funds for student aid, an amount capped at $1,000 per year.

 In 1873, Tougaloo University added a theological department for students intending on entering the Christian ministry and expanded its industrial department, adding a cotton gin, apparatus for grinding corn, and developing capacity for the manufacture of simple furniture on site.

 On January 23, 1881, Washington Hall—the main classroom building—caught fire during religious services and was entirely destroyed.
 For the rest of the academic year, classes were conducted in a new barn recently constructed on campus, nicknamed "Ayrshire Hall".
 On May 31, 1881, the foundation was laid for a new classroom building, a three-storey facility named Strieby Hall after M.E.
 Strieby of New York, a venerated leader of the American Missionary Association.